bugmark-trial/worker1/Scramword/urtaame_2.md

-Unscramble this word: i s u g r n t
+Unscramble this word: u r t a a m e

-HINT: the unscrambled word starts with 'ru'
+HINT: the unscrambled word starts with 'am'